-The net deficit incurred by the Association for the financial year ended 30 June 2022 is \$136,907 (2021 net surplus achieved: \$69,335).
+The net deficit incurred by the Association for the financial year ended 30 June 2023 is \$51,240 (2022: \$136,907).

 PRINCIPAL ACTIVITY

 The principal activities of the Association during the financial year was the representation of the interest of volunteers and the volunteering sector in South Australia and Northern Territory.